 - Prune out infested leaves and stems.

 - Knock aphid populations off plants by shaking the plant or spraying it with a strong stream of water.

 - Protect seedlings with covers or aluminum foil mulches.

-- Wait for hot weather; most aphids are heat-intolerant and will be gone by mid-June.
+- Wait for hot weather; some aphids are heat- intolerant and will be gone by mid-summer.

 Protect aphids' natural enemies:

 - Lady beetles (“ladybugs”), both adults and larvae;

 - Parasitic mini-wasps that turn aphids into crusty “mummies”.